ZL-Audio/zl-audio.github.io/content/en/plugins/zlspeceq/manual.md

 **Spectrum Smooth Value**

 Control the spectrum processing side-chain smooth value.
-A larger smooth values makes the dynamic spectrum processing smoother.
+See more info in [Spectrum Dynamic](#spectrum-dynamic).

 ___